algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/technicalspecification.md

 <br>

-here is some syntax that we are going to find in our project note that here all the instructions are not mentioned because here we show the different type of syntax that we are going to do as mentioned above for more information on the different instructions we advise you to read the functional specifications of the project.
+Here is some syntax that we are going to find in our project note that here all the instructions are not mentioned because here we show the different type of syntax that we are going to do as mentioned above for more information on the different instructions we advise you to read the functional specifications of the project.

 ### Modularity